cimentadaj/RECSM_R_Course/Class 4/Slides/slides4.md

 The formula interface
 ========================================================

-The thing to notice here is that the second vector is a second *optional argument* to the function and, by passing it, the function performs a different routine.
 Let's take a look at the documentation for `t.test`:

 ``` r
 ?t.test